 Meeting Room Policy

-Meeting Room use policies and procedures: adopted by the Board of Trustees on 10/6/2015
+These meeting room use policies and procedures were adopted by the Board of Trustees on 02/28/17.

 Library programs and activities have absolute priority over all other uses and are not covered under these policies and procedures.

 Eligibility for rooms Large Meeting, Medium Meeting, Activity Room, Conference, Training Room and NPL Theater :

 These meeting rooms at the Nashua Public Library are available free of charge to any non-profit or governmental entities for meetings or programs of an educational, cultural, charitable or civic nature during library hours.
 Profit-making entities are not permitted to use these meeting rooms.
 Programs involving the sale, advertising or

 promotion of commercial products or services, or programs sponsored by a business firm are prohibited even if they are free and open to the public.
 This includes groups offering free introductory lectures prior to a paid course of instruction.
 Nonprofit groups may engage a speaker from a business as long as the speaker and the nonprofit group do not sell, advertise, or promote commercial products or services during their program/meeting.
 These rooms may be booked in person or online at www.nashualibrary.org/visit/meeting-rooms.

 Eligibility for rooms Small Meeting #1 and Small Meeting #2:

 These rooms are available for use by small groups and individuals regardless of whether they are for-profit or nonprofit.
 The rooms can be reserved up to 3 days in advance: groups or individuals using the study rooms are limited to 2 hours per day.
 The study rooms can only be reserved via telephone at 589-4603 or in person.

 Groups using our meeting spaces agree to follow the following rules.
 Exceptions to these can only be made by the Library Administration (Director or Assistant Director).